Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 ## Query consistency in the cluster

-If the workers of one annotation cluster have different queries, the coordinator will generally not attempt to amend the situation, because it does not know which queries are the correct ones.
+If the workers of one annotation cluster have different queries, the coordinator will generally not attempt to amend the situation as it does not know which are the correct queries.
 Instead, the coordinator provides an API call to check the query [consistency status](#statusQueries) and another call to [set queries](#setQueries) on all workers.

 ## API reference